By Jill Brooke

 With orchids, it’s all about the lips.

 Colorful, luscious, and beautiful are the ones collectors swoon over.
-These beauties also win prizes at international gatherings such as the annual Tamiami Festival in Miami, Florida, and the many others taking place in the next few months.
+These beauties also win prizes at international gatherings such as the annual Tamiami Festival in Miami, Florida, and the many others taking place throughout the year.

 There are around 28,000 species of known orchids which are broken down into around 850 small groups called a genus.
 The lip of an orchid entices pollinators, such as bees, butterflies, or moths.
 With sparkling colors and intricate patterns, some even mimic the appearance of female insects to attract pollinators as part of their flirtatious repertoire.
 We do know that flowers are wired to be seductive.